13th INTERNATIONAL SUMMER MUSIC FESTIVAL AND MASTER CLASSES

 The Vivace Vilnius International Summer Music Festival was established in 2012 by Lithuanian violinist Egle Jarkova, who currently lives and works in Boston, Massachusetts.

 Her goal is to provide opportunities for promising musicians to advance their studies, and to present these young musicians with an experience that offers them their musical growth while creating new connections and lasting memories.
 The students are from music institutions, high schools, conservatory and music academies.
 They receive instruction and career guidance from internationally renowned musicians from USA and Europe.
 These motivated students, who plan to pursue a professional music career, receive free masterclasses and sharpen their performance skills by performing in front of full audiences.
-Over the last ten years, Vivace Vilnius has attracted over 220 international students from countries such as Albania, Italy, Latvia, Lithuania, Poland, Sweden, Turkey, Ukraine, and The United States of America.
+Over the last ten years, Vivace Vilnius has attracted over 280 international students from countries such as Albania, Italy, Latvia, Lithuania, Poland, Sweden, Turkey, Ukraine, and The United States of America.

-Vivace Vilnius festival provides free education from elite music teachers from the US to students in Europe; free and open concerts from critically acclaimed musicians for people in Vilnius who have a deep love and regard for both classical music and highly trained musicians; a cultural exchange of musicians, students and others who use music to bridge a cultural and lingual and medicinal divide to share a common love; promotes classical and Jewish traditions and music; brings doctors and educators to Lithuania to lecture and share papers and clinical expertise on musical therapy.
+Vivace Vilnius festival provides free education from elite music teachers from the US to students in Europe; concerts from critically acclaimed musicians for people in Vilnius who have a deep love and regard for both classical music and highly trained musicians; a cultural exchange of musicians, students and others who use music to bridge a cultural and lingual and medicinal divide to share a common love; promotes classical and Jewish traditions and music; brings doctors and educators to Lithuania to lecture and share papers and clinical expertise on musical therapy.

 In 2016, musicians of Vivace Vilnius performed at the International Conference “Music and Music Therapy for Child and Adolescent Health”.
 The conference featured experts in music therapy and music medicine who explored current practices in the U.S. and Lithuania.
 In 2018, another conference “Music and Health” was organized together with Dr. Lisa M. Wong from Boston, Prof. dr. Eva Bojner Horwitz and Prof. dr. TöresTheorell from Karolinska Institutet in Sweden.
-2023 summer medical conference will feature Clinical Director Emeritus, Mass.
-General Cancer Center Dr. Bruce Chabner who will talk about New Developments in Cancer Therapeutics, targeted Drugs and Immunotherapy, and his wife Davi-Ellen Chabner, instructor and author of books about medical language.
+2023 summer medical conference featured Clinical Director Emeritus, Mass.
+General Cancer Center Dr. Bruce Chabner who talked about New Developments in Cancer Therapeutics, targeted Drugs and Immunotherapy, and his wife Davi-Ellen Chabner, instructor and author of books about medical language.

 2022 year was not only 10th anniversary, it also held even more significance and gravitas as the festival reserved and sponsored students fleeing war-torn Ukraine to join in Lithuania.
 The festival provided scholarships and an additional stipend for transportation, lodging and food for those Ukrainian students whose lives had been interuppted and afforded them a chance to play and study once again.